 - All medications, vitamins or other supplements you take, including doses

-For deep vein thrombosis, questions to ask your doctor include:
+For DVT, questions to ask your health care provider include:

 - What's the most likely cause of my symptoms?

 - What tests do I need?